ewanw1lls/Mental-Health-Awareness/README.md

 ## Purpose:

 The purpose of this website is to raise awareness about men’s mental health, break the stigma surrounding it, and provide resources, support, and education to men and their loved ones.
-By addressing key issues such as societal expectations, barriers to seeking help, and common mental health challenges, the site aims to create a safe and supportive space where men feel encouraged to prioritize their mental well-being.
+By addressing key issues such as societal expectations, barriers to seeking help, and common mental health challenges, the site aims to create a safe and supportive space where men feel encouraged to prioritise their mental well-being.
 It also serves as a platform to share personal stories, practical advice, and reliable resources, empowering visitors to take action and foster a more open conversation about mental health.

 ### Talk about user stories and choice to use the Learning Objectives just as a template and acknowledge the importance of using real stories in a real scenario